txdemelo/txdemelo.github.io/_pages/research.md

 -   A paper on naturalness and relations.
 -   A paper on naturalness and categories.
+-   A paper on symmetry objections to positionalism.
 -   A paper in which I offer a better best-system analysis of laws of nature, one that can resist arguments that appeal to the counter-factual independence of laws.
 (Though my theory of naturalness has implications on lawhood